tweag/nickel/RELEASING.md

      workspace as well.

    Commit and push your changes.
-3. Make sure than everything builds: run `nix flake check` and the root of the repository.
+3. Make sure that everything builds: run `nix flake check` at the root of the repository.
 4. The documentation will be pushed to `crates.io` after the release.
 Make sure that the documentation builds correctly: